-Start off from the ground in slightly junky rock and pull up into the corner on solid but tricky holds (10-, height may help) and get established in the corner.
+Start off from the ground in slightly junky rock, pull up into the corner on solid but tricky holds (10-, height may help), and get established in the corner.
 Stem and jam up several meters to get established under the roof, where a few 1" and under TCUs can be placed well with a long sling before battling the roof.
-Jam overhead and stem up to place a 2.5" cam (yellow Camalot OK) over the lip of the roof just above a solid chockstone, then stem and pull up on great hand jams and some incut holds to get established over the roof (crux, 10-).
+Jam overhead and stem up to place a 2.5" cam (a yellow Camalot is OK) over the lip of the roof just above a solid chockstone, then stem and pull up on great hand jams and some incut holds to get established over the roof (crux, 10-).
 Continue onward to a nice ledge to set a trad belay.

 To descend, scramble upward and SE, then down a ramp and south again to the ground... it is hard to explain, and might be best found from the ground first.

 This route is up and left of the main face of Cob Rock.
 Find the Huston Crack

 Buttress and go up and left around a corner to find 3 parallel cracks, from right to left, South Crack